 The purpose of real estate crowdfunding is to invest in properties much bigger than investors could individually afford or manage.
 Real estate crowdfunding exploded onto the scene after the passage of the 2012 JOBS Act.

-Although real estate syndication has been around for decades, until recently and before the advent of crowdfunding, syndicated investments were difficult for individual investors to access.
+Real estate syndication has been around for decades.
+However, before the advent of crowdfunding, syndicated investments were difficult for individual investors to access.
 Only ultra high net worth investors or institutional investors with hundreds of millions, if not billions in capital could partake and profit.